t-mart/wap/docs/commands.rst

 ``dev-install``
 ---------------

-Install a built addon to the provided WoW addons directory.
+Install an addon package to the provided WoW addons directory.

 .. code-block:: text

    Usage: wap dev-install [OPTIONS]

    Options:
      -c, --config-path PATH          The path of the configuration file.
-May also
-                                   be specified in the environment variable
+May also be specified in the environment variable
                                      WAP_CONFIG_PATH.  [default: (.wap.yml)]

-   -v, --addon-version TEXT        The developer-defined version of your addon
+     -v, --version TEXT              The version of a previously built package [default: dev]
-                                   package.  [default: dev]

-   -j, --json                      Output json to stdout of the operations wap
-                                   performed (so it can be written to files or piped to other programs)
+     -j, --json                      Output json to stdout of the operations wap performed (so it can be written to files or piped to other programs)

      -w, --wow-addons-path WOW_ADDONS_PATH
                                      Your WoW addons path.
 May also be specified in the environment variable
                                      WAP_WOW_ADDONS_PATH.  [required]

      --help                          Show this message and exit.

 .. note::
-   You must have :ref:`built <wap-build>` your addon before you run this command.
-If you have built with a particular addon version (``--addon-version``), you must use that same version here.
+   You must have :ref:`packaged <wap-package>` your addon before you run this command.
+If you have packaged a particular addon version (``--version``), you must use that same version here.

 This command assists you in testing your addons quickly.

-``wap`` is smart in determining which addon build to install (retail or classic).
+wap is smart in determining which package to install (retail or classic).
 It looks at the components of the WoW addons directory path provided and chooses the appropriate one.